-On our third day, we slept in a bit and then took the Metro to Notre Dame.
+On our third day, we slept in a bit and then took the Metro to Notre Dame de Paris.
 We looked at it from the outside and debated waiting in line to look inside.
 I’d already seen the inside, but the rest of the family had not.
 We decided since it was our last day to just enjoy it from the outside and continue on.

 We were all getting a bit hungry so we walked across the street to a cafe for an early lunch.
 I thoroughly enjoyed my Croque Madame sandwich and shared it with our preschooler.
 Spirits were good, so we planned the rest of our day.

 The little Montmartrain toured us around Sacre-Coeur and throughout the artsy area of Montmartre and the burlesque area of Pigalle.
-We saw the famous Moulin Rouge and many stores featuring lingerie, etc. Our 3-year-old was fully passed out at this point.
+We saw the famous Moulin Rouge and many stores featuring lingerie, etc. Our 3 year old was fully passed out at this point.
 The train ride was about 35 minutes long and is an unusual thing to do in Paris with kids.

 We got tickets to ride a little gondola down to the base of Sacre-Coeur.
 It was a quick ride but saved us many steps.
 At the base, we decided to grab some crepes and drinks and headed to the little park on site.